enter-haken/book/priv/content/01-blog/00-intro.md

 # blog

+Every project starts with an idea.
+I use my blog for thinking out loud.
+Some of the ideas ends up with an article series.

-I moved my blog from github to my personal server.
+I startet my blog on [enter-haken.github.io][1].

-You can take a look at the old one at [enter-haken.github.io][1].
+New content will be added on this page.

 <!--more-->